xyproto/cupholder/README.md

 # cupholder [![Build](https://github.com/xyproto/cupholder/actions/workflows/test.yml/badge.svg)](https://github.com/xyproto/cupholder/actions/workflows/test.yml) [![Go Report Card](https://goreportcard.com/badge/github.com/xyproto/cupholder)](https://goreportcard.com/report/github.com/xyproto/cupholder) [![License](https://img.shields.io/badge/License-GPL2-brightgreen)](https://raw.githubusercontent.com/xyproto/cupholder/master/LICENSE)

-Eject the CD tray on Linux.
+Local or remote CD tray ejection, for Linux.

 `cupholder` can be useful:

 * If you have a large server room with many computers with CD trays, this can be used for finding a specific server.
 * If you need an example for how to call `ioctls` from Go without using C.
-* If you need an additional tea or coffee cup holder for your desktop.

 ## Usage